 With scenes set in an English classroom where Scott Speedman is conducting academic analyses of both Carmilla and Bram Stoker’s Dracula (1897), The Moth Diaries may well be the first vampire film that comes with a series of academic margin notes on its own process of deconstruction.
 More than anything, what The Moth Diaries feels like is a Twilight era version of Hammer’s second Carmilla adaptation Lust for a Vampire (1971), which similarly involved a female vampire preying on the girls in a boarding school.
 Maybe Lust for a Vampire combined with something of the Anglo-horror film The Blood Beast Terror (1968), which had a scientist’s daughter transforming into a giant killer moth.

 Moreover, the emphasis is less on romance and more on horror (or at least the uncanny), which has almost entirely been bled out of the Twilight series.
-The emo mood and Gothicism literally broods over the film, with Mary Harron digging with a morbid Romanticism into mindset of the adulation of death and self-cutting.
+The emo mood and Gothicism literally broods over the film, with Mary Harron digging into the mindset of the adulation of death and self-cutting with a morbid Romanticism.

-The film seems less adept when it comes to capturing the ambiguity that the book held with the depictions of Lily Cole sleepwalking, transforming into moths and drinking blood all being too literal and less ambiguous.
+The film seems less adept when it comes to capturing the ambiguity that the book held.
+The depictions of Lily Cole sleepwalking, transforming into moths and drinking blood all seem too literal and unambiguous.
 The film also never explains, despite flashbacks to the past, what exactly happened to Ernessa and why she became a vampire.

 The role of Ernessa has been cast with model Lily Cole, a relative newcomer to screens who first gained attention in Terry Gilliam’s The Imaginarium of Doctor Parnassus (2009).
 Lily Cole drifts through the film with an eerie alienness, with thick British accent, her natural red-hair dyed black and her eyebrows made up into severe exclamation marks like a pre-Raphaelite Madonna or maybe a slightly older version of Christina Ricci from The Addams Family (1991).
 Sarah Bolger also shows promise in the role of Rebecca.